subhayu99/finadict/README.md

 # FINAnce preDICT

-A simple and easy to use Stocks / Cryptocurreny / Foreign Exchange prices predictor.
+A simple and easy to use WebApp for Stocks / Cryptocurreny / Foreign Exchange prices prediction.

 ## Live website : [finadict.tech](https://finadict.tech/)